 The gentlemen went on to have relatively good response with his knee; however, he remained a general patient of mine until I moved to Arizona 10 years later, and never complained of constipation again.
 His bowels returned to normal.
 He told hundreds of people how he messed his pants, and was actually quite proud of it!

 Always remember the importance of lateral thinking, and realize everything is often times not the way it seems.
 The frog in the well knows not of the great ocean!

 Acupuncture points for the treatment of constipation.
-All images copyright 2003: International Academy of Medical Acupuncture, Inc./Dr. John Amaro.Click here for more information about John Amaro, LAc, DC, Dipl.
+All images copyright 2003: International Academy of Medical Acupuncture, Inc./Dr. John Amaro.Click here for previous articles by John Amaro, LAc, DC, Dipl.
 Ac.(NCCAOM), Dipl.Med.Ac.(IAMA).

 Join the conversation

 Comments are encouraged, but you must follow our User Agreement